composer and pianist

 Award.
 Dr. Halloran recently completed a major work commissioned

 by the Boston Classical

 Orchestra entitled Concerto for New Orleans.
 Dr. Halloran is

-chair of the Theory and Composition Department at the Rivers School
+chair of the Composition Department at the Rivers School

 Conservatory and is a full-time professor at The Boston Conservatory.